kubevela/kubevela.github.io/docs/getting-started/introduction.md

 Helm is a package manager for Kubernetes that provides package, install, and upgrade a set of YAML files for Kubernetes as a unit.

-KubeVela as a modern delivery system can naturally deploy Helm charts.
+KubeVela as a modern software delivery control plane can naturally deploy Helm charts.
 For example, you could use KubeVela to define an application that is composed by a WordPress chart and a AWS RDS Terraform module, orchestrate the components' topology, and then deploy them to multiple environments following certain strategy.

 Of course, KubeVela also supports other encapsulation formats including Kustomize etc.